imranparuk/whether-the-weather/README.md

 To get up and running, make sure you have [Python 3.4](https://www.python.org/) installed, preferable in a virtual environment.

-This project work's through the API of weather24.
+This project work's through the API of [Weather24 Cape Town](http://weather.news24.com/sa/capetown).

 ### Prerequisites